awl4114awl/Threaded-Port-Scanner/README.md

 ## 🪟 Overview

 The Threaded Port Scanner is a modern, dark-themed Windows desktop application built in Python 3.14 using the standard Tkinter framework.
-It provides an intuitive interface for performing TCP / UDP network scans, banner grabbing, and multi-threaded enumeration — all within a clean, responsive GUI.
+It provides an intuitive interface for performing TCP / UDP network scans, banner grabbing, and multi-threaded enumeration.
 This project is part of my cybersecurity & Python development portfolio, showcasing practical knowledge of network programming, concurrency, and secure software design principles.

-> ⚠️ This tool is intended **only** for authorized testing — your own devices, lab environments, or explicitly permitted hosts such as `scanme.nmap.org`.
-> Do **not** scan any system without consent.
+> ⚠️ This tool is intended **only** for authorized testing on your own devices, lab environments, or explicitly permitted hosts such as `scanme.nmap.org`.
+Please do not scan any system without consent.

 ---